-72. President
+77. President

 - a.
 Attend all Executive, Board, and special meetings of the Saskatchewan Lacrosse Association. - b.
 Attend and represent the Saskatchewan Lacrosse Association (SLA) at all Canadian Lacrosse Association (CLA) meetings. - c.
 Attend all Financial Committee meetings. - d.
 Ensure that all operations of Lacrosse are operating smoothly. - e.
 Maintain regular communication with the SLA office and the Executive Director. - f.
 Sign cheques when required. - g.
 Directing - i.
 The President shall be the employer of the Executive Director.
 He/She shall provide direction to the Executive Director on behalf of the Board and the members of the Saskatchewan Lacrosse Association. - ii.
 He/She shall oversee all operations of the organization and provide direction to other Board members. - iii.
-The President shall Chair all Executive Meetings and all Saskatchewan Lacrosse Association General Meetings.
+The President shall Chair all Executive Meetings and all Saskatchewan Lacrosse Association General Meetings. - h.
+Monitoring - i.

-h.
-Monitoring

-i.
 The President shall be the employer of the Executive Director.
-He/She shall monitor the performance of the Executive Director on behalf of the members of

-- the Saskatchewan Lacrosse Association.
+He/She shall monitor the performance of the Executive Director on behalf of the members of the Saskatchewan Lacrosse Association.
 This shall include at least one yearly evaluation and goal-setting session. - ii.
 He/She shall oversee all operations of the Saskatchewan Lacrosse Association and assist the Executive Director in ensuring all Board members are performing their duties. - iii.
 The President shall coordinate with the Executive Director all correspondence to the membership of the Saskatchewan Lacrosse Association.

-73. Vice President of Operations (VP of Operations)
+78. Vice President of Operations (VP of Operations)

 - a.
 Attend all Executive meetings. - b.
 Chair all Operation meetings - c.
 Attend all Planning and Development meetings - d.
 Shall work with all sectors to ensure that each sector is operating effectively. - e.
 Require each sector submit their respective budget. - f.
 Maintain regular communication with the SLA office and Executive Director. - g.
 Planning - i.
 The VP Operations should act as the liaison for the Saskatchewan Lacrosse Association with each sector Chairperson. - ii.
 He/She will ensure each sector will submit a budget plan prior to the specified deadline. - iii.
-The VP Operations will ensure the Sectors' budget-planning meetings are open to all interested parties for the correspo0nding sector and properly communicated in advance of the meeting. - iv.
-The VP Operations should work in co-operation with the Executive Director to educate the Sectors' on their funding guidelines and priority areas.
+The VP Operations should work in co-operation with the Executive Director to educate the Sectors' on their funding guidelines and priority areas. - h.
+Monitoring - i.

-h.
-Monitoring

-- i.
 The VP Operations shall take a lead role in monitoring the Sectors' activities. - ii.
 He/She shall be in communication with each Sector Chairperson on a regular basis to ensure their plans are followed through, and to keep the respective Sector informed of their expenditures and revenues for the fiscal year.

-74. Vice President of Finance (VP of Finance)
+79. Vice President of Finance (VP of Finance)

 - a.
 Attend all Executive meetings. - b.
 Attend all Financial Committee meetings. - c.
-Work with the Executive Director to ensure all budgeted expenses and revenue have been processed. - d.
-Deliver the Financial Report at the Annual General Meeting(s). - e.
-Assist with the development of financial policies, as required, to assist the Association with fiscal responsibility.
+Attend all Operation Committee meetings. - d.
+Attend all Planning/Development Committee meetings - e.
+Work with the Executive Director to ensure all budgeted expenses and revenue have been processed. - f.
+Deliver the Financial Report at the Annual General Meeting(s) and Executive/Board meetings. - g.
+Assist with the development of financial policies, as required, to assist the Association with fiscal responsibility. - h.

-f.
 Assist Executive Director in developing and maintaining proper financial reports for Sector Chairpersons.

-75. Vice President of Marketing (VP of Marketing)
+80. Vice President of Marketing (VP of Marketing)